iafisher/quizgpt/README.md

 $ npm install
 ```

 The project is developed with Python 3.11 and Node 20.8.
-Older versions not guaranteed to work.
+Older versions may not work.